raywo/MMM-PublicTransportHafas/README.md

 }
 ```

-Some night buses in Leipzig use a orange-ish color.
+Some night buses in Leipzig use an orange-ish color.
 All bus symbols are circles in Leipzig.

 ```css
 .busn1, .busn1e, .busn5, .busn5e, .busn8, .busn8e {